noamza/railsone/README.md

-# making a custom todo list in Rails
+# A custom to-do list in Rails